KevinDinh/SQL/README.md

 # SQL
-This is all my public SQL codes stored.
+This is where all my public SQL codes stored.